wilcoxen-courses/e170-func/README.md

     1. Loops through `cashflow` using `payment` as the loop variable.
 For each `payment`, the loop should do the following:

-        1. Uses the values of the payment's `t` and `amt` attributes to compute the PV of the payment using the interest rate `r`.
+        1. Use the values of the payment's `t` and `amt` attributes to compute the PV of the payment using the interest rate `r`.

         1. Adds the result to `val`